mfornace/lilwil/README.md

 bool ok = ct.within(tolerance, l, r, args...);
 ```

-Otherwise, `Context::near()` checks that two arguments are approximately equal by using a specialization of `cpy::Approx` for the types given.
+Otherwise, `Context::near()` checks that two arguments are approximately equal by using a specialization of `lilwil::Approx` for the types given.

 ```c++
 bool ok = ct.near(l, r, args...);